Joolee/nl.joolee.homey.musicbee/README.md

 ![Start playback after current track action](readme/action-stop_finish.png)

 Stop playback but finish currently playing track first.
-Plays together with the 'stopped after current track' trigger card.
+Works together with the *'stopped after current track'* trigger card.
-Changing playback position in a track or changing track is considired.
+Changing playback position in a track or changing track is taken into account.
 After the new track is finished, playback will still stop.
 To cancel this state, execute the 'Play' action card.
-Hitting 'Play' in MusicBee or the MusicBee Remote Android app does not cancel this state!
+Hitting 'Play' in MusicBee or the MusicBee Remote Android app does not cancel this state!<br>
 Note: Does not touch the 'stop after current track' option in *MusicBee itself*!
 They might bite :)

 ![Play next track action](readme/action-next.png)